Horizon Cloud Service - next-gen Architecture

 An Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.
 This access is restricted by the roles assigned to the service principal, giving you control over which resources can be accessed and at which level.

 You can supply multiple Service Principals for each Microsoft Azure subscription.
-Each Service Principal is rate limited at executing API calls (1250 calls per hour) on behalf of the owner of the Subscription.
+Each Service Principal is rate limited at executing API calls on behalf of the owner of the Subscription.
+For more information, see the values for Write API calls and Read API calls in Azure Data Factory limits in the Azure documentation Subscription and service limits.

 To accommodate deployments of greater than 1,000 VMs in a single provider, you need to supply four additional Service Principals, for a maximum of 5,000 VMs or users per Native Microsoft Azure Subscription.

-See Create a Service Principal for the Microsoft Azure Subscription and Use the portal to create an Azure AD application and service principal that can access resources.
+For more information, see Create a Service Principal for the Microsoft Azure Subscription and Use the portal to create an Azure AD application and service principal that can access resources.

 Azure Managed Identities